cresset-template/cresset/README.md

 # NVIDIA GPU Compute Capability (CCA) values may be found at https://developer.nvidia.com/cuda-gpus
 CCA=8.6              # Compute capability.
 CCA=8.6 for RTX3090.
 # CCA='8.6+PTX'      # The '+PTX' enables forward compatibility.
-Multi-architecture builds can also be specified.
+Multiple CCAs can also be specified.
-# CCA='7.5 8.6+PTX'  # Visit the documentation for details. https://pytorch.org/docs/stable/cpp_extension.html
+# CCA='7.5 8.6+PTX'  # Visit https://pytorch.org/docs/stable/cpp_extension.html for details.

 # Used only if building PyTorch from source (`BUILD_MODE=include`).
 # The `*_TAG` variables are used only if `BUILD_MODE=include`.
 No effect otherwise.